webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 jump around if you'd like.
 Just remember if you don't understand something you probably need to read or review these basics.
 Once we get the basics down we'll start going over actual techniques.

+One other thing.
+All of the example programs can be edited live in the webpage.
+Further, they can all easily be exported to [jsfiddle](https://jsfiddle.net) and [codepen](https://codepen.io) and even [stackoverflow](https://stackoverflow.com).
+Just click "Export".

 <div class="webgpu_bottombar">
 <p>